reflex-frp/reflex-frp.org/doc/reflex_dom_docs.rst

   display $ someDynValueWithShowInstance

-  -- The value of input element can be modified from an external Dynamic t text txtInpEl <- textInput $ def
+  -- The value of input element can be modified from an external Event t text txtInpEl <- inputElement $ def
-    & textInputConfig_initialValue .~ "Button Text"
-    & textInputConfig_setValue .~ someOtherDynText
+    & inputElementConfig_setValue .~ changeValueEv

 Also you can create dynamic widgets by using static widgets, ie the widget